juansgomez87/datasets_emotion/README.md

 ##### Music cognition

+[1] Balkwill, L. & Thompson, W. F. (1999).
+A Cross-Cultural Investigation of the Perception of Emotion in Music: Psychophysical and Cultural Cues.
+Music Perception, 17(1), pp. 43-64.

+[2] Krumhansl, C., et al. (2000).
+Cross-cultural music cognition: cognitive methodology applied to North Sami yoiks.
+Cognition, 76(1), pp. 13-58.

+[3] Juslin, P. & Laukka, P. (2004).
+Expression, Perception, and Induction of Musical Emotions: A Review and a Questionnaire Study of Everyday Listening.
+Journal of New Music Research, 33(3), pp. 217-238.

-[1] Laukka, P. (2005).
+[4] Laukka, P. (2005).
 Categorical perception of vocal emotion expressions.
 Emotion, 5, pp. 277–295.

-[2] Gabrielsson, A. (2006).
+[5] Gabrielsson, A. (2006).
 Emotion perceived and emotion felt: Same and different.
 Musicae Scientiae, 10(2), pp.191–213.

-[3] Henrich, J., Heine, S.J., & Norenzayan, A. (2010).
+[6] Henrich, J., Heine, S.J., & Norenzayan, A. (2010).
 The weirdest people in the world?
 Behavioral and Brain Sciences, 33, pp. 61–135.

-[4] Vuoskoski, J. & Eerola, T. (2011).
-Measuring music-induced emotion.
-Musicae Scienentiae.
+[7] Vuoskoski, J. & Eerola, T. (2011).
+Measuring music-induced emotion: A comparison of emotion models, personality biases, and intensity of experiences.
+Musicae Scientiae, 15(2), pp. 159-173.

-[5] Eerola, T. (2011).
+[8] Eerola, T. (2011).
 Are the emotions expressed in music genre-specific?
 An audio- based evaluation of datasets spanning classical, film, pop and mixed genres.
 Journal of New Music Research.
 40, pp. 349–366.

-[6] Coutinho, E., & Dibben, N. (2013).
+[9] Coutinho, E., & Dibben, N. (2013).
 Psychoacoustic cues to emotion in speech prosody and music.
 Cognition and Emotion, 27(4), pp. 658–684.

+[10] Argstatter, H. (2015).
+Perception of basic emotions in music: Culture-specific or multicultural?
+Psychology of Music, 44(4), pp. 674-690.

-[7] Song, Y., et al. (2016).
+[11] Song, Y., et al. (2016).
 Perceived and Induced Emotion Responses to Popular Music: Categorical and Dimensional Models.
-Music Perception, 33(4), 472-492.
+Music Perception, 33(4), pp. 472-492.

-[8] Cespedes-Guevara, J., & Eerola, T. (2018).
+[12] Cespedes-Guevara, J., & Eerola, T. (2018).
 Music communicates affects, not basic emotions - A constructionist account of attribution of emotional meanings to music.
 Frontiers in Psychology, 9, pp. 1–19.

-[9] Keltner, D., et al. (2019).
+[13] Keltner, D., et al. (2019).
 What Basic Emotion Theory Really Says for the Twenty-First Century Study of Emotion.
 Journal of Nonverbal Behavior, 43(2), pp.195–201.

-[10] Warrenburg, L. A. (2020).
+[14] Warrenburg, L. A. (2020).
 Choosing the right tune: A review of music stimuli used in emotion research.
-Music Perception, 37(3), 240–258.
+Music Perception, 37(3), pp. 240–258.

+[15] Micallef Grimaud, A. & Eerola, T. (2021).
+EmoteControl: an interactive system for real-time control of emotional expression in music.
+Personal and Ubiquitous Computing 25, pp. 677–689.

 ##### MER literature

 [1] Schuller, B., et al. (2010).
 Mister D.J.
 Cheer Me Up!: Musical and textual features for automatic mood classification.
-Journal of New Music Research, 39(1), 2010
+Journal of New Music Research, 39(1).

 [2] Barthet, M., Fazekas, G., Sandler, M. (2012).
 Music Emotion Recognition: From content- to context-based models.
 In: Aramaki M., Barthet M., Kronland-Martinet R., Ystad S. (eds) From Sounds to Music and Emotions.
 CMMR 2012.
 Lecture Notes in Computer Science, vol 7900.
 Springer, Berlin, Heidelberg.

 [3] Soleymani, M. et al. (2012) A multimodal database for affect recognition and implicit tagging.
-IEEE Transactions on Affective Computing, 3(1), 42-55.
+IEEE Transactions on Affective Computing, 3(1), pp. 42-55.

 [4] Soleymani, M., Aljanaki, A., & Yang, Y.-H. (2014).
 Emotional Analysis of Music: A Comparison of Methods.
-Proceedings of the 22nd ACM International Conference on Multimedia Pages, 1161–1164.

-[5] Soleymani, M., Aljanaki, A., & Yang, Y.-H. (2014).
-Emotional Analysis of Music: A Comparison of Methods.
-Proceedings of the 22nd ACM International Conference on Multimedia Pages, 1161–1164.
+Proceedings of the 22nd ACM International Conference on Multimedia Pages, pp. 1161–1164.

-[6] Wang, J.C., et al. (2015).
+[5] Wang, J.C., et al. (2015).
 Modeling the Affective Content of Music with a Gaussian Mixture Model.
 IEEE Transcactions on Affective Computing, 6(1).

-[7] Saari, P., et al. (2016).
+[6] Saari, P., et al. (2016).
 Genre-Adaptive Semantic Computing and Audio-Based Modelling for Music Mood Annotation.
 IEEE Transaction on Affective Computing, 7(2).

-[8] Coutinho, E., & Schuller, B. (2017).
+[7] Coutinho, E., & Schuller, B. (2017).
 Shared acoustic codes underlie emotional communication in music and -speech—evidence from deep transfer learning.
 PLoS ONE, 12(6).

+[8] Cancino-Chacón, C.E., et al. (2018).
+Computational Models of Expressive Music Performance: A Comprehensive and Critical Review.
+Frontiers in Digital Humanities, 5.

+[9] Korzeniowski, F. et al. (2020).
+Mood Classification using Listening Data.
+In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
+Virtual.

+[10] Chaki, S., et al. (2020).
+Explaining perceived emotion predictions in music: an attentive approach.
+In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
+Virtual.

+[11] Hung, H.T., et al. (2021).
+EMOPIA: A Multi-Modal Pop Piano Dataset For Emotion Recognition and Emotion-based Music Generation.
+In Proceedings of the 22nd International Society for Music Information Retrieval Conference (ISMIR).
+Virtual.

-###### Lyrics
+##### Lyrics

-[1] Laurier, C. et al. (2008).
+[12] Laurier, C. et al. (2008).
 Multimodal music mood classification using audio and lyrics.
 In Proceedings of the 7th International Conference on Machine Learning and Applications, San Diego, USA.

-[2] Hu, X. & Downie, J.S.
+[13] Hu, X. & Downie, J.S.
 (2010) When lyrics outperform audio for music mood classification: a feature analysis.
-In Proceedings of the 11th International Society for Music Information Retrieval Conference (ISMIR), Utrecht, The Netherlands, 619-624.
+In Proceedings of the 11th International Society for Music Information Retrieval Conference (ISMIR), Utrecht, The Netherlands, pp. 619-624.

-[3] Kermanidis, K. et al. (2014).
+[14] Kermanidis, K. et al. (2014).
 Combining Language Modeling and LSA on Greek Song "Words" for Mood Classification.
 International Journal on Artificial Intelligence Tools, 23(2).

-[4] Çano, E. & Morisio, M. (2017).
+[15] Çano, E. & Morisio, M. (2017).
 MoodyLyrics: A Sentiment Annotated Lyrics Dataset.
-In Proceeedings of the International Conference on Intelligent Systems, Metaheuristics and Swarm Intelligence (ISMI), 118-124.
+In Proceeedings of the International Conference on Intelligent Systems, Metaheuristics and Swarm Intelligence (ISMI), pp. 118-124.

-[5] Delbouys, R., et al. (2018).
+[16] Delbouys, R., et al. (2018).
 Music Mood Detection Based on Audio and Lyrics with Deep Neural Net.
 In Proceedings of the 19th International Society for Music Information Retrieval Conference (ISMIR).
 Paris, France.

-[6] Malheiro, R., et al. (2018).
+[17] Malheiro, R., et al. (2018).
 Emotionally-Relevant Features for Classification and Regression of Music Lyrics.
 IEEE Transactions on Affective Computing, 9(2).

 ##### Annotation gathering

-[1] Aljanaki, A., Wiering, F., & Veltkamp, R. C. (2015).
+[18] Aljanaki, A., Wiering, F., & Veltkamp, R. C. (2015).
 Studying emotion induced by music through a crowdsourcing game.
-Information Processing and Management, 52, 115–128.
+Information Processing and Management, 52, pp. 115–128.

-[2] Çano, E. (2017).
+[19] Çano, E. (2017).
 Crowdsourcing emotions in music domain.
-International Journal of Artificial Intelligence and Applications, 8(4), 24-40.
+International Journal of Artificial Intelligence and Applications, 8(4), pp. 24-40.

-[3] Gómez-Cañón, J.S., et al. (2020).
+[20] Gómez-Cañón, J.S., et al. (2020).
 Joyful for you and tender for us: the influence of individual characteristics on emotion labeling and classification.
 In Proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR).
 Montréal, Canada (virtual).

-[4] Gómez-Cañón, J.S., et al. (2020).
+[21] Gómez-Cañón, J.S., et al. (2020).
 Improving emotion annotation of music using citizen science.
 In Proceedings of the 16th International Conference on Music Perception and Cognition (ICMPC/ESCOM).
 Sheffield, United Kingdom (virtual).

-[5] Gutiérrez-Páez, N., et al. (2021).
+[22] Gutiérrez-Páez, N., et al. (2021).
 Emotion annotation of music: a citizen science approach.
 In Proceedings of the 27th International Conference on Collaboration Technologies and Social Computing (CollabTech).
 Trier, Germany (virtual).

 ##### Context-sensitive models

-[1] Jackson, J. C., et al. (2019).
+[23] Jackson, J. C., et al. (2019).
 Emotion semantics show both cultural variation and universal structure.
-Science, 366(6472), 1517–1522.
+Science, 366(6472), pp. 1517–1522.

-[2] Hu, X., & Yang, Y.-H. (2017).
+[24] Hu, X., & Yang, Y.-H. (2017).
 The Mood of Chinese Pop Music: Representation and Recognition.
 Journal of the American Society for Information Science and Technology, 68(8), pp. 1899–1910.

-[3] Patra, B.G., et al. (2018).
+[25] Patra, B.G., et al. (2018).
 Multimodal mood classification of Hindi and Western songs.
-Journal of Intelligent Information Systems, 51, 579-596.
+Journal of Intelligent Information Systems, 51, pp. 579-596.

-[4] Fan, J., et al. (2020).
+[26] Fan, J., et al. (2020).
 A Comparative Study of Western and Chinese Classical Music based on Soundscape Models.
 In Proceedings of the 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Barcelona, Spain.

-[5] Gómez-Cañón, J.S., et al. (2020).
+[27] Gómez-Cañón, J.S., et al. (2020).
 Transfer learning from speech to music: towards language-sensitive emotion recognition models.
 In Proceedings of the 28th European Signal Processing Conference (EUSIPCO).
-Amsterdam, The Netherlands (virtual)
+Amsterdam, The Netherlands (virtual.

-[6] Gómez-Cañón, J.S., et al. (2021).
+[28] Gómez-Cañón, J.S., et al. (2021).
 Language-sensitive Music Emotion Recognition models: are we really there yet?
 In Proceedings of the 46th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 Toronto, Canada (virtual).

 ##### Personalized models

-[1] Yang, Y.-H., et al. (2007).
+[29] Yang, Y.-H., et al. (2007).
 Music Emotion Recognition: The Role of Individuality.
 Proceedings of the International Workshop on Human-Centered Multimedia, pp. 13–22.

-[2] Yang, Y.-H. & Liu, J.-Y. (2013).
+[30] Yang, Y.-H. & Liu, J.-Y. (2013).
 Quantitative Study of Music Listening Behavior in a Social and Affective Context.
 IEEE Transactions on Multimedia (TMM), 15(6), pp. 1304-1315.

-[3] Yang, Y.-H. & Liu, J.-Y. (2015).
+[31] Yang, Y.-H. & Liu, J.-Y. (2015).
 Quantitative Study of Music Listening Behavior in a Smartphone Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS).
 5(3).

-[4] Wang, J.C., et al. (2017).
+[32] Wang, J.C., et al. (2017).
 Affective Music Informaion Retrieval.
 In: Tkalčič M., et al. (eds) Emotions and Personality in Personalized Services.
 Human–Computer Interaction Series.
 Springer.

-[5] Gómez-Cañón, J.S., et al. (2021).
+[33] Gómez-Cañón, J.S., et al. (2021).
 Let’s agree to disagree: consensus entropy active learning for personalized music emotion recognition.
 In Proceedings of the 22nd International Society for Music Information Retrieval Conference (ISMIR).
 Virtual.

 #### Books
 [1] Meyer, L. B. (1961).
 Emotion and Meaning.
 University of Chicago Press.